 Under pLATEX, japanese-otf package (developed by Shuzaburo Saito) is used for typesetting characters which is in Adobe-Japan1-6 CID but not in JIS X 0208.
-Since this package is widely used, LuaTEX-ja supports some of functions in japanese-otf package.
-If you want to use these functions, load luatexja-otf package.
+Since this package is widely used, LuaTEX-ja supports some of functions in the japanese-otf package, as an external package luatexja-otf.